Dannuuttt/AnomalyPlus/README.md

 - Overwrite the appdata and bin file in the Anomaly folder with your anomaly installation

+- Put 'mods' into the MO2 mods folder

 - Don't forget to extract /mods/Boomsticks_and_Sharpsticks/gamedata/textures/ui/ui_icon_bas.7z

 # Contributions